-Absentee voting is an easy and convenient way to vote in an election.
-Any eligible voter may request and vote an absentee ballot without specifying a reason for their absence from the polling place on Election Day.
-If you will be away from Habersham County on Election Day or are unable to go to the polls, or simply want to cast your ballot early, you may vote an absentee ballot by mail or in-person.
+Absentee voting by mail is an easy and convenient way to vote in any election.
+All eligible voters may request and vote an absentee ballot by the mail without specifying a reason for their absence from the polling place on Election Day.
+If you will be away from Habersham County on Election Day, are unable to go to the polls, or simply want to cast your ballot early, you may vote an absentee ballot by mail.

-Applications for by-mail absentee ballots must be made in writing.
-You may click here to download an absentee ballot application or you may write a letter to apply for an absentee ballot.
+The application to receive an absentee ballot by mail can be accessed by clicking here to download or you may write a letter to apply for an absentee ballot.
 The letter must contain sufficient information for proper identification of the voter including:

 Habersham County Elections & Registration Office